Welcome to the internet home of the Coyote Canyon Mammoth Site.

 Check the calendar for upcoming public tours.

-Keep checking our events page for upcoming activities.
+Keep checking our upcoming events page for upcoming activities.

 Coyote Canyon Mammoth Brew is now available at Ice Harbor Brewing Company